-Preheat oven to 350F, grease two 8" round baking pans and dust with cocoa powder.
-Line bottoms with parchment.
+Preheat oven to 350F, grease two 8-inch cake pans and dust with cocoa powder.
+Line bottoms with parchment paper.

-Place all dry ingredients into the bowl of a stand mixer fitted with a paddle attachment.
+Place all dry ingredients into the bowl of an electric mixer fitted with a paddle attachment.
 Stir to combine.

 In a medium bowl whisk all wet ingredients (pour hot water/coffee in slowly as not to cook the eggs).